tab1-web/faq/docs/eternal/classes.md

     <p>Daggers have higher attack speed, therefore you can have better uptime of Dash if you use it with a Dagger.
 Use a <strong style="color:red;">Rsk.
 Haste</strong> dagger like <strong style="color:red;">Cursed Dagger</strong>, when <strong style="color:red;">HP drops to 60%</strong> or lower, it increases Atk.
 Speed as well.</p>

     <p>In Deathmatches you can also skip Windwalk and Song of Wind and get more resists as you won't be moving around too much.</p>

+    <p>If you want more Attack Speed, you can get Flu Lv4 "debuff" from Hotsprings, attack Bandersnatch / Atroxspawn.</p>

+    <p>If your auto attacks miss a lot, you can also use Cholera Lv4 from Flava / Nepenthenes from Hotsprings.</p>

     <h3>Video</h3>